r-cemper/Code-Scanner/README.md

 - **Namespace** defines where the scan is executed
   %-routines and %-classes are always excluded for namespaces other than %SYS
+  *UPDATE*  triggered by a recent request running across ALL Namspaces was added.

 ### Practical hint
 - run a scan over ALL non-verbose to find affected code types